Young-ook/terraform-aws-ssm/examples/fis/README.md

 We are now ready to start network latecy fault injection and test the emergency stop of aws fault injection simulator is working well to reduce the customer impact.

 ![aws-fis-api-latency-alarm-p90](../../images/aws-fis-api-latency-alarm-p90.png)

+### Adjust targets
+After the emergency button test, we can start a new experiment to prove the hypothesis that when 30% of the servers are shut down, the servers can respond within an average of 100ms.

+1. Move on the FIS service page.
+1. Select `experiment templates` on the navigation bar.
+1. Find out `NetworkLatency` template from the list and select.
+1. Click `Actions` button and select `Update experiment template` menu to update the template configuration.
+1. Scroll down to the bottom of edit page.
+And update the stop condition alarm to `blah-xxxx-p90-alarm` and save.

 ## Clean up
 ### Delete experiment templates